cucumber/cucumber-jvm/cucumber-picocontainer/README.md

 ## Customizing PicoContainer

 Cucumber `PicoFactory` is intentionally not open for extension or customization.
-If you want to customize your dependency injection context it is recommended to provide your own implementation of `io.cucumber.core.backend.ObjectFactory` and make it available through SPI.
+If you want to customize your dependency injection context, it is recommended to provide your own implementation of `io.cucumber.core.backend.ObjectFactory` and make it available through SPI.